Asset Location Methodology

 These dynamics are best understood as a hierarchy.
 Asset allocation comes first, and determines what mix of asset classes we should stick to overall.
 Asset location comes second, and continuously generates tax alpha across all coordinated accounts, within the constraints of the overall portfolio.
 Tax loss harvesting comes third, and looks for opportunities to generate tax alpha from the taxable account only, within the constraints of the asset mix dictated by asset location for that account.

-To sum up, it is worth highlighting why asset location sets the parameters for tax loss harvesting, and not the other way around.
-TLH is most effective in the first several years after an initial deposit to a taxable account.
+TLH is usually most effective in the first several years after an initial deposit to a taxable account.
 Over decades, however, we expect it to generate value only from subsequent deposits and dividend reinvestments.
 Eventually, even a substantial dip is unlikely to bring the market price below the purchase price of the older tax lots.
-Meanwhile, TCP continues to deliver tax alpha over the entire balance of all three accounts for the entire holding period.
+Meanwhile, TCP aims to deliver tax alpha over the entire balance of all three accounts for the entire holding period.

 1"Boost Your After-Tax Investment Returns."
 Susan B. Garland.
 Kiplinger.com, April 2014.